- Is based on the stages child development, following the European model of learning

-- Sees artistic activity and the development of the imagination as integral to learning
+- Sees art, creativity and and imagination as essential to learning

-- Develops a love of learning and an enthusiasm for school
+- Creates a love of learning and an enthusiasm for school

 How we teach

-Calder Valley Steiner School is one of more than one thousand schools across more than sixty countries teaching children through the educational principles first established by Rudolf Steiner.
+Calder Valley Steiner School is one of more than 1000 schools worldwide teaching children through the educational principles first established by Rudolf Steiner.